-Just a reminder that meat doesn’t come pre-packed in styrofoam coloured packaging; at least not naturally.
+Which serves as a reminder that meat doesn’t just come pre-packed in styrofoam coloured packaging; at least not naturally.
 Which is why I keep talking about offal.

 Technically it’s defined as: “those parts of a meat animal which are used as food but which are not skeletal muscle”.